mattermost/mattermost-plugin-playbooks/README.md

 2. run `npm run cypress:open` to open the Cypress dashboard, select the test spec you want and run it.

 For a full documentation on E2E tests for Mattermost web app and troubleshooting, please see https://developers.mattermost.com/contribute/webapp/end-to-end-tests/.

-## License

-This repository is licensed under the [Mattermost Source Available License](LICENSE) and requires a valid Enterprise E20 license.
-See [frequently asked questions](https://docs.mattermost.com/overview/faq.html#mattermost-source-available-license) to learn more.

-Although a valid Mattermost Enterprise E20 license is required if using this plugin in production, the [Mattermost Source Available License](LICENSE) allows you to compile and test this plugin in development and testing environments without a Mattermost Enterprise E20 license.
-As such, we welcome community contributions to this plugin.

-On startup, the plugin checks for a valid Mattermost Enterprise E20 license.
-If you're running the Enterprise Edition of the Mattermost server and don't already have a valid license, you can obtain a trial license from **System Console > Edition and License**.
-If you're running the Team Edition of the Mattermost server, including when you run the server directly from source, you may instead configure your server to enable both testing (`ServiceSettings.EnableTesting`) and developer mode (`ServiceSettings.EnableDeveloper`).
-These settings are not recommended in production environments.